Mental Health

 Here’s some of my list:

-• The way my face tingles pleasantly after using my favorite facewash
+• The way my face tingles pleasantly after using my favourite facewash

 • The smell of wet earth after a thunderstorm and the fact that “petrichor” is a word that exists to describe it

-• Wearing worn-in sneakers that have perfectly shaped to fit my feet
+• Wearing worn-in sneakers that are perfectly shaped to fit my feet

 • The fact that I have an entire library of ebooks in my pocket (technology is incredible)